Installation ↑ Back to top

 Note that when Priced Individually is checked, it is possible to define a % Discount for the bundled product.
 This is applied to its regular price by default.
 Discounts provide an incentive for purchasing items in bulk and/or purchasing optional “add-ons”, such as accessories.

-In cases similar to the Poster Pack bundle, it may be necessary to leave the bundle price fields empty.
+In cases similar to the Bulk Discount Deck Pack bundle, it may be necessary to leave the bundle price fields empty.
 This is fine as long as at least one bundled product is Priced Individually.
 Note that sometimes it is desirable to use the bundle price fields to define a base bundle price, and at the same time enable the Priced Individually option of one or more bundled items.

 Individual Pricing and Price Visibility